Business Administration Manager, Non-Profit Organization Salary

-Survey results show that Non-Profit Business Administration Managers use a fair number of skills.
-Most notably, skills in Project Management, Budget Management, Human Resources, and People Management are correlated to pay that is above average, with boosts between 9 percent and 15 percent.
+Non-Profit Business Administration Managers generally report applying a varied skill set to their work.
+Most notably, skills in Project Management, Budget Management, People Management, and Office Management are correlated to pay that is above average, with boosts between 7 percent and 18 percent.
 Skills that pay less than market rate include Accounting.
 Most people familiar with Accounting also know Human Resources.

 Pay by Experience Level for Business Administration Manager, Non-Profit Organization

 Median of all compensation (including tips, bonus, and overtime) by years of experience.